Self-driving taxis will be on Dubai roads by the end of 2023

 This is the future of Dubai…

-Soon you will be able to hail a driverless taxi in Dubai.
-Last year, Dubai’s Roads and Transport Authority (RTA) revealed that self-driving taxis will be trialled in the city by the end of 2022 with an aim for an official launch targeting 2023.
-The news was reiterated at the World Government Summit 2022 on March 29, 2022.
+Hailing a driverless taxi in Dubai will soon be a reality.
+Last year, Dubai’s Roads and Transport Authority (RTA) revealed that self-driving taxis will be trialled in the city, with an aim for an official launch targeting 2023.

 The strategy was launched by HH Sheikh Mohammed bin Rashid Al Maktoum, Vice President of the UAE and Ruler of Dubai.
 Sheikh Mohammed’s vision is to convert 25 per cent of transportation trips in Dubai to driverless trips by 2030.
 The launch is in keeping with Dubai’s future plans and in line with the city’s autonomous driving strategy.

-An agreement was signed with American business Cruise Company to provide the vehicles.
+An agreement was signed with Cruise Company – an American-owned business, to provide the vehicles.
 It makes Dubai the first city outside of the United States of America where Cruise commercially operates these vehicles.

 View this post on Instagram